 What is Vyvanse?

-Vyvanse is a prescription medicine used for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD) in patients 6 years and above, and for the treatment of moderate to severe Binge Eating Disorder (B.E.D.) in adults.
+Vyvanse is a prescription medicine used for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD) in patients 6 years and above, and for the treatment of moderate to severe binge eating disorder (B.E.D.) in adults.
+Vyvanse is not for use in children under 6 years of age with ADHD.
 Vyvanse is not for weight loss.
 It is not known if Vyvanse is safe and effective for the treatment of obesity.
+It is not known if Vyvanse is safe and effective for use in children with B.E.D.

-For additional safety information, click here for Prescribing Information and Medication Guide and discuss with your doctor.
+For additional safety information, click here for Prescribing Information and Medication Guide and discuss with your HCP.

 Takeda is committed to helping ensure the proper use of stimulant medication.
 Please see the Proper Use of Prescription Stimulant Medication for additional information.